-For purposes of this policy, "personal communication device" includes but not limited to computers, tablets (e.g., iPads and similar devices), electronic readers ("e-readers"; e.g. Kindles and similar devices), cell phones (e.g., mobile/cellular telephones, smartphones (e.g., iPhone, Android devices, etc.), telephone paging devices (e.g., beepers or pagers), GPS tracking devices to include audio monitoring (such as "Gizmo" and "AngelSense") and/or other web-enabled devices of any type (smart watches, earbuds, etc.).
 Students may not use PCDs on school property or at a school-sponsored activity to access and/or view Internet web sites that are otherwise blocked to students at school.
 Students may use PCDs while riding to and from school on a school bus or other Board-provided vehicles or on a school bus or Board-provided vehicle during school-sponsored activities, at the discretion of the bus driver, classroom teacher sponsor/advisor/coach.
 Distracting behavior that creates an unsafe environment will not be tolerated.

-Also, during after school activities, PCDs shall be powered completely off (not just placed into vibrate or silent mode) and stored out of sight when directed by the administrator or sponsor.
+During after school activities, PCDs shall be powered completely off (not just placed into vibrate or silent mode) and stored out of sight when directed by the administrator or sponsor.

-Under certain circumstances, a student may keep their PCD "On" with prior approval from the building principal.
+Under certain circumstances, a student may keep his/her PCD "On" with prior approval from the Principal.